thelovesmith/HckrNws-Cln-GrphQL-Srvr/README.md

 # Better Than REST
 + No more over- or under-fetching data.
 You get the exact data you ask for!!
 Much more efficient
 + Insightful analytics in the backend.
-Since dtat being fetched is sepcific, you cna get analytics on what data is being requested and what data doesn't get anymore love from the clients
+Since that being fetched is sepcific, you can get analytics on what data is being requested and what data doesn't get anymore love from the clients
 + Schema and Type-based system makes it easier for front end and back end development to work seperately because they have a definite structure for the data.

  # GraphQL Subscriptions